 - The ability to learn and grow (… continuously expands the manager’s own skills and those of the team, discovering strengths and learning from mistakes)

 - Results-orientation (… works toward goals with focus and persistence, leading the entire team to achieve excellent results)

-You may order the Agile Challenge at the price of 39 Euro net directly from our shop (plus taxes and shipping costs).
-If you have any questions or would like to get some more information about the card set, please contact Esther Römer at firstname.lastname@example.org or call 0221/98 83 03 83.
+You may order the Agile Challenge at the price of 39 Euro net directly from our shop (plus taxes and shipping costs) or on Amazon.
+If you have any questions or would like to get some more information about the card set, please contact Esther Römer at email@example.com or call 0221/98 83 03 83.
 The Agile Challenge is available in German and English.

 And if you want to get an impression of the Agile Challenge in advance, you’ll find some pictures here: